ethersphere/swarm/swarm/docs/sw^3/storage.rst

 Satisfying storers' risk preferences means that they have ways to express their certainty of preserving what they store and factor that in their pricing.
 Some nodes may not wish to provide storage guarantees that are too long term while others cannot afford to stake too big of a deposit.
 This differentiates nodes in their competition for service provision.

-A *market mechanism* means there is flexible price negotation or discovery or automatic feedback loops that tend to respond to changes in supply and demand.
+A *market mechanism* means there is flexible :dfn:`price negotation` or discovery or automatic feedback loops that tend to respond to changes in supply and demand.

 ..  index:: litigation